armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Other encryption methods are stronger.
 Depending on the encryption method the encryption bit flag might or might not be set.
 For example: for AE-x it will be set (APPENDIX E), while for other encryption methods it might not.
-The flag should not be used as the sole indicator of encrypption.
+The flag should not be used as the sole indicator of encryption.

 #### Data descriptor